microsoft/macos-cookbook/documentation/resource_ard.md

 where

 - `:activate` activates the ARD agent
-- `:configure` configures the agent using the `kickstart` defaut commandline arguments.
+- `:configure` configures the agent using the `kickstart` default commandline arguments.

 The default `:configure` action is equivalent to the following **System Preferences > Sharing** settings: